 14 Cheap Meals to Make With Pantry Staples

 Homemade pancakes alone can make a filling supper, however, you can always add extras to make a well-rounded meal!
 Top with Homemade Pancake Syrup, berries or cooked fruits if you have some on hand or in the freezer and add a side to bulk up the meal and make it stretch further.
-If you have some kind of ground meat you can make Homemade Sausage Patties.
-Or, of course, you can always make a big pile of scrambled eggs on the side:)
+We like to use home canned peaches, blueberries, or other canned fruits because we almost always have these in the pantry from last year.

 I love making a whole cooked chicken because you can use every part…all of the meat and then use the carcass to make broth for soups or other things (even things like Homemade Soy Sauce!).
 Or use the leftover meat to make one of these 7 Simple Chicken Dinner Recipes for $7 Or Less.